Sienci-Labs/Resources/atc/atc-assembly/atc-software.md

   * Check the air compressor gauge
   * Check the filter regulator gauge
-  * Ensure the BSPP straight fitting valve is open
+  * Ensure the quick-disconnect ball valve is open

 ⚠️ **Note:**
 The first time you connect to **gSender** with the spindle connected, air will leak because the system has not yet been configured.